 Community Family Support Programme (CFSP)

-The programme will support post primary school families with a high level of need in developing their capacity to reach their full potential by addressing the health, social, economic, educational, employment and training issues that impact on their daily lives.
+The CFSP supports families (primarily with children and young people aged 14 – 18 years) with a high level of need to develop their capacity to reach their full potential by addressing the health, social, economic, educational, employment and training issues that impact on their daily lives.

-This project is funded by the Northern Ireland Executive's Delivering Social Change fund.
+This project is part funded by the Northern Ireland Executive's Delivering Social Change fund.